Let's start with an all-too-common scenario in the manufacturing plant: There is a defect on your line that you just can’t catch.

 Data management across the whole enterprise

-It is possible to retrofit wave signature analysis into your quality assurance process, from the plant floor to the boardroom, in a modular and scalable way that doesn’t disrupt production or pinch your budget.
+It is possible to retrofit digital signature analysis into your quality assurance process, from the plant floor to the boardroom, in a modular and scalable way that doesn’t disrupt production or pinch your budget.
 Once you have the means to trace the root cause of defects to fix your process, the test is no longer necessary, it just becomes a gate that shows the process didn’t deviate.